 Don’t forget to check the blogs, Facebook pages and websites related to your home, neighborhood, and former residents.
 What Was There is an interactive way to see historic photos of your community and add your own images.
 Vintage Irvington is an excellent example of a blog that includes photographs and stories of this Indianapolis neighborhood.
-The Indiana Album, a Facebook page, is a collection of community-submitted photographs that often include buildings.
+The Indiana Album is a collection of community-submitted visual records including many houses and buildings.

 Using Structural Clues

 Your house itself can be a helpful part of your research.
 Its architectural style will provide clues to construction date and might document alterations and additions over time.
 Be sure to compare the current house plan with those seen on Sanborn Maps and Baist Atlases.
 Maps may reveal the addition or removal of porches or wings.
 For a quick guide to architectural styles in Indiana, check out On the Street Where You Live.
 A Field Guide to American Houses by Virginia Savage McAlester (Alfred A. Knopf publisher, 2013) provides a more in-depth resource on architectural styles, also including chapters on building forms and techniques that help to date houses.